 Eligibility and Conditions

-- This award is open to members of the research staff working under the supervision of a Principal Investigator (PI) based at The Neuro.
+1. This award is open to research staff working under the supervision of a Principal Investigator (PI) based at The Neuro.

-- Award recipients may be asked to contribute to efforts to spread/build Open Science practices in the Neuro community and offer advice to others when relevant to their expertise, and participate in Open Science community events.
-Award recipients may be asked to present at Open Science or other related events.
+3. Recipients of this award may be asked to contribute to efforts to disseminate/develop Open Science practices in the Neuro community and to offer advice to others where relevant to their expertise, as well as to participate in community events.
+Awardees may be asked to present at Open Science in Action Symposium or other related events.

 Submission